pingidentity/pingdirectory-go-client/configurationapi/docs/AddLockAccountFailureLockoutActionRequest.md

 `func (o *AddLockAccountFailureLockoutActionRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetActionName

+`func (o *AddLockAccountFailureLockoutActionRequest) GetActionName() string`

+GetActionName returns the ActionName field if non-nil, zero value otherwise.

+### GetActionNameOk

+`func (o *AddLockAccountFailureLockoutActionRequest) GetActionNameOk() (*string, bool)`

+GetActionNameOk returns a tuple with the ActionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetActionName

+`func (o *AddLockAccountFailureLockoutActionRequest) SetActionName(v string)`

+SetActionName sets ActionName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)